robinrendle/robinrendle.com/_posts/2021-01-30-indeterminacy.md

 But!
 We shouldn’t be thinking of ourselves at all as we write.
 We should instead be asking ourselves the most important question when it comes to writing: am I caring for the reader?
 Is every word, every sentence and paragraph caring for those strangers I’ll never meet?

-Am I writing in service of me, or of them?
+Am I writing in service of them, or of me?

 “Service” here means not wasting their time: avoiding words designed to make you (the writer) sound clever, and never letting an unkind word slip.
 (You can get mad all you like with your writing, but you can never be petty.)
 Basically: [“simplify, simplify, simplify.
 Or, as I like to paraphrase: simplify.”](https://youtu.be/eky5uKILXtM)